IDerr/IDerr.github.io/content/post/openfoodfacts-week-2/index.md

 ---
 author: IDerr
-title: Week 2 - Improving OpenFoodFacts
+title: Week 2 - Using Hasura to analyze OpenFoodFacts
 date: 2021-11-19
-description: How to analyse and create an API easily for OpenFoodFacts !
+description: How to analyze and create an API easily for OpenFoodFacts !
 image: "background.png"
 categories:
     - "Food"